pbrink231/plex_top_playlists/README.md

+# DEPRICATED

+Suggest plex-meta-manager as a replacement for this project.
+It can do everything this does and more.
+I am also working on adding a module into Overseerr to allow list management with a nice UI that was missing from this project.

 # plex_top_playlists
 **Python 3 ONLY.
 Python 2 no longer works.
 Please check out settings.ini.example and adjust.**
 **Requires Python >= 3.6**